derrickappah/smm-panel/docs/setup/VERCEL_SETUP.md

 ### Error: "Failed to execute 'clone' on 'Response'"

 This is a secondary error caused by the monitoring tool (rrweb-recorder) trying to clone a response that's already been consumed.
 The real issue is the underlying 422 error from Supabase.
 Fix the Supabase configuration issue first.

+### Error: Paystack Webhook "Invalid webhook signature" (401)

+If you see `POST 401` errors on `/api/paystack-webhook` with "Invalid webhook signature":

+1. **Verify `PAYSTACK_SECRET_KEY` is set correctly:**
+   - Go to Vercel Dashboard → Settings → Environment Variables
+   - Ensure `PAYSTACK_SECRET_KEY` is set with your Paystack secret key (starts with `sk_`)
+   - Make sure you're using the correct key (test vs live)
+   - The key in Vercel must match the key in your Paystack Dashboard

+2. **Check Paystack Dashboard webhook configuration:**
+   - Go to Paystack Dashboard → Settings → API Keys & Webhooks
+   - Verify your webhook URL is correct: `https://your-domain.com/api/paystack-webhook`
+   - Ensure the webhook is enabled

+3. **Verify Supabase credentials:**
+   - Ensure `SUPABASE_SERVICE_ROLE_KEY` is set in Vercel
+   - Ensure `REACT_APP_SUPABASE_URL` or `SUPABASE_URL` is set

+4. **Redeploy after adding variables:**
+   - After adding environment variables, you must redeploy for changes to take effect
+   - Go to Deployments → Click ⋯ on latest deployment → Redeploy

+5. **Note on signature verification:**
+   - Paystack signs the exact raw request body
+   - Vercel automatically parses JSON bodies, which may cause signature mismatches
+   - If issues persist, check Vercel logs for detailed error information

 ### Verify Environment Variables